CubaDevOps/flexi/docs/middleware-management-improvements.md

     }

     /**
-     * Método abstracto que cada controlador debe implementar con su lógica específica.
+     * Abstract method that each controller must implement with its specific logic.
      *
-     * Este método se invoca automáticamente después de que todos los middlewares
+     * This method is automatically invoked after all middlewares
-     * hayan sido procesados.
+     * have been processed.
      *
-     * @param ServerRequestInterface $request La petición HTTP (potencialmente modificada por middlewares)
+     * @param ServerRequestInterface $request The HTTP request (potentially modified by middlewares)
-     * @return ResponseInterface La respuesta HTTP
+     * @return ResponseInterface The HTTP response
      */
     abstract protected function process(ServerRequestInterface $request): ResponseInterface;